 Senator William H. Frist, M.D. has served as a member of our board of directors since March 2010.
 Dr. Frist is a heart and lung transplant surgeon, former U.S. Senator from Tennessee and former majority leader of the U.S. Senate.
 Since 2008, Dr. Frist has been a partner at Cressey & Company, L.P., a private health services investment firm.
-Dr. Frist currently serves on the boards of directors of GS Acquisition Holdings Corp II, a special purpose acquisition company, Teladoc Health, Inc., a telemedicine company, Select Medical Holdings Corporation, a healthcare company, and SmileDirectClub, Inc., a teledentistry company.
-Dr. Frist previously served on the board of directors of AECOM, an engineering firm, from October 2014 to March 2020.
+Dr. Frist currently serves on the boards of directors of AECOM, an engineering firm, Teladoc Health, Inc., a telemedicine company, Select Medical Holdings Corporation, a healthcare company, and SmileDirectClub, Inc., a teledentistry company.
 Dr. Frist holds an M.D. from Harvard Medical School and a B.A. from Princeton University.
 We believe Dr. Frist is qualified to serve as a member of our board of directors due to his significant public company director experience and his health services experience and expertise.